agraef/purr-data-intro/Purr-Data-Intro.md

 Johannes Gutenberg University (JGU) Mainz, Germany
 February 2017

+This document is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Other formats: [Markdown](Purr-Data-Intro.md) source, [PDF](Purr-Data-Intro.pdf)

 **Purr Data** a.k.a. **Pd-l2ork** 2.0 is an improved version of Miller Puckette's interactive computer music and multimedia software **Pd**.
-The purpose of this document is to provide new or prospective Purr Data users with a gentle introduction to the program and some helpful information to get started.
-It also includes some background information to explain Purr Data's role in the Pd ecosystem and how it came about.
+This document provides new or prospective Purr Data users with a gentle introduction to the program and some helpful information to get started.

 ## What is Purr Data?